corda/corda/docs/source/clientrpc.rst

 The ``dataSource`` structure defines the data provider supplying credentials and permissions for users.
 There exist two supported types of such data source, identified by the ``dataSource.type`` field:

- :INMEMORY: A static list of user credentials and permissions specified by the ``users`` field (see example above)
+ :INMEMORY: A static list of user credentials and permissions specified by the ``users`` field.

  :DB: An external RDBMS accessed via the JDBC connection described by ``connection``.
+Note that, unlike the ``INMEMORY`` case, in a user database permissions are assigned to *roles* rather than individual users.
 The current implementation expects the database to store data according to the following schema:

        - Table ``users`` containing columns ``username`` and ``password``.
 The ``username`` column *must have unique values*.
        - Table ``user_roles`` containing columns ``username`` and ``role_name`` associating a user to a set of *roles*.
        - Table ``roles_permissions`` containing columns ``role_name`` and ``permission`` associating a role to a set of permission strings.

-   Unlike the ``INMEMORY`` case, in a user database permissions are assigned to *roles* rather than individual users.

   .. note:: There is no prescription on the SQL type of each column (although our tests were conducted on ``username`` and
     ``role_name`` declared of SQL type ``VARCHAR`` and ``password`` of ``TEXT`` type).
 It is also possible to have extra columns